Acute cerebellar ataxia

 - If the acute cerebellar ataxia is due to bleeding, surgery may be needed.

 - For a stroke, medicine to thin the blood can be given.

 - Infections may need to be treated with antibiotics or antivirals.

-    - Steroids may be needed for swelling (inflammation) of the cerebellum (such as from multiple sclerosis)
+- Corticosteroids may be needed for swelling (inflammation) of the cerebellum (such as from multiple sclerosis).